 - In appropriate cases, we can recommend that the council pay financial remedy.
 The level of financial remedy will depend on the how badly the council’s fault has affected you.

 Examples of some complaints we have considered

 A council made a woman bankrupt for unpaid council tax without making proper enquiries into her health.
 Mrs A suffered from untreated mental and physical health problems and owed the council a significant sum in arrears of unpaid council tax.
-Her mother complained that that the council had made her daughter bankrupt without giving proper consideration to her vulnerability, as her daughter had been incapable of dealing with her own financial affairs at the time the arrears had accrued.
+Her mother complained that that the council had made her daughter bankrupt without properly considering her vulnerability, as her daughter had been incapable of dealing with her own financial affairs at the time the arrears had accrued.
 The Ombudsman found that the council had pursued this debt over a number of years without making adequate enquiries into the debtor’s health problems to determine whether this was a suitable course of action, although she had told the council that she was terminally ill.

-The Ombudman criticised the council for: failing to have adequate written procedures to include standard checks at an early stage as to whether the debtor’s personal circumstances made bankruptcy proceedings inappropriate, failing to make enquiries, and failing to keep a clear written record of the way its decisions were made.
-Mrs A’s reclusive behaviour, while apparently a function of her mental health problems, would not have helped the council in making these enquiries, and the Ombudsman was not able to say clearly that the council would not have sought her bankruptcy even without maladministration.
+The Ombudman found fault by the council for: failing to have adequate written procedures to include standard checks at an early stage as to whether the debtor’s personal circumstances made bankruptcy proceedings inappropriate, failing to make enquiries, and failing to keep a clear written record of the way its decisions were made.
+Mrs A’s reclusive behaviour, while apparently a function of her mental health problems, would not have helped the council in making these enquiries, and the Ombudsman was not able to say clearly that the council would not have sought bankruptcy even without fault.
 The council, as the only creditor in the bankruptcy proceedings, withdrew its claim, once it was made aware of the problem.
 (Typical example)

 Other sources of information

 The Insolvency Service has lots of useful information about what happens if you are made bankrupt.
 See https://www.gov.uk/government/organisations/insolvency-service.